 - Vetting potential movers with the Better Business Bureau (BBB)

-- Checking each company’s DOT number
+- Checking each company’s USDOT number

 Not what you were looking for?